dongzelian/multi-view-gaze/README.md

 # Usage
 ## Training our code

-single-view in the ShanghaiTechGaze dataset
+single-view on our ShanghaiTechGaze dataset
 ```
 python Train_Single_View_ST.py
 ```

-multi-view in the ShanghaiTechGaze dataset
+multi-view on our ShanghaiTechGaze dataset
 ```
 python Train_Multi_View_ST.py
 ```

-multi-view multi-task in the ShanghaiTechGaze and MPIIGaze dataset
+multi-view multi-task on the ShanghaiTechGaze and MPIIGaze dataset
 ```
 python Train_Multi_View_Multi_Task_ST_MPII.py
 ```
+Sorry for the lack of pretrained model and partial code due to the migration of clustered environments.
+Now the author is rewriting and reimplementing the code and experiments.

 TODO: add multi-view multi-task implementation and inference code with our pretrained model.